davidauz/hotSpice/README.md

 A collection of gschem/ngspice schematics.

-You will need gschem, ngspice and gnuplot.
+Needs gschem, ngspice and gnuplot.

 1) It's Linux only
 2) cd into the top directory